 Contributions receivable are unconditional promises to give that are recognized as contributions when the promise is received.
 All contributions receivable are expected to be collected in less than one year and are reported at their net realizable value.
 Reserves are established for receivables that are delinquent and considered uncollectible based on periodic reviews by management.
-At June 30, 2021 and 2020, management estimates that all receivables are fully collectible, therefore no allowance for doubtful accounts have been recognized.
+At June 30, 2022 and 2021, management estimates that all receivables are fully collectible, therefore no allowance for doubtful accounts have been recognized.
+However, write-offs may occur.

 g.
-Contracts and other receivable
+Contracts receivable

-Contracts and other receivable are due in less than one year and stated at their net realizable value.
+Contracts receivable are due in less than one year and stated at their net realizable value.
 Reserves are established for receivables that are delinquent and considered uncollectible based on periodic reviews by management.
-At June 30, 2021 and 2020, all receivables are fully collectible, therefore, no allowance for doubtful accounts has been recognized.
+At June 30, 2022 and 2021, all receivables are fully collectible, therefore, no allowance for doubtful accounts has been recognized.
+However, write-offs may occur.